kaymalcolm/GigisPizzaHOLsORAStyle/serverless/serverless-hol/gigis-serverless-HOL.md

 # In this Hands on Lab

+All HOL was written in English and all the screenshots are in English Language.
+We recomend you that select English as your default language in Oracle Cloud.
+Select the Earth Icon at the top right (near your profile icon) and change the language to English.

 In this HOL you will create a serverless app for discount campaigns.
 You will: